pandas-dev/pandas/doc/source/user_guide/copy_on_write.rst

 The same holds true for a Series, since a Series always consists of a single array.

-There are two potential solution to this:
+There are two potential solutions to this:

 - Trigger a copy manually if you want to avoid updating DataFrames that share memory with your array.
 - Make the array writeable.
 This is a more performant solution but circumvents Copy-on-Write rules, so